High-Vacuum, Thermal PVD System

 Background

-Two designs were considered for this project: a magnetron sputterer or a thermal PVD system.
+Two designs were considered for this project: a magnetron sputterer and a thermal PVD system.
 Magnetron sputtering systems use high voltage to ionize a gas which is then constrained by magnetic fields to the donor surface.
 The highly energetic ionized gas will "knock off" atoms of the donor surface (often a metal) which will fly and deposit onto visible surfaces.
 This is highly controllable by gas flow, voltage, current, etc but is somewhat complicated to build.

-Two designs were considered for this project: a magnetron sputterer or a thermal PVD system.
+Two designs were considered for this project: a magnetron sputterer and a thermal PVD system.
 Magnetron sputtering systems use high voltage to ionize a gas which is then constrained by magnetic fields to the donor surface.
 The highly energetic ionized gas will "knock off" atoms of the donor surface (often a metal) which will fly and deposit onto visible surfaces.
 This is highly controllable by gas flow, voltage, current, etc but is somewhat complicated to build.

 Magnetron Sputtering